denten-courses/narrative/README.md

 ### Week 13: Self, Identity

-- "Text and Personhood" by Karin Barber in *The Anthropology of Texts, Persons, and Publics* (2007).
-- “The Narrative Negotiation of Identity and Belonging” by Kraus Wolfgang *Narrative Inquiry* 16:103-11.
 - "Small Stories as a New Perspective in Narrative and Identity Analysis" by Michael Bamberg and Alexandra Georgakopoulou.
-- Selections form *The Constitution of Selves* (1996) by Marya Schechtman.
+- Selections from *The Constitution of Selves* (1996) by Marya Schechtman.
 - Selections from The *Redemptive Self: Stories Americans Live By* (2006) by Dan P. McAdams.
-- Selections from *Modernity and Self-identity* (1991) by Anthony Giddens in *Text & Talk*.

 ### Week 14: Story and Discourse